hmdqr/TelegramPlugin/README.md

 2) Start once to generate `plugins/TelegramPlugin/config.yml`.
 3) Set `telegram.token` and `telegram.chat_id`.
 4) Restart.

+Tip: After editing config, you can use `/hmdqr telegram reload` instead of a full restart.

 ## Configuration
 The configuration file is written to `plugins/TelegramPlugin/config.yml` on first run.